Weblogs, Inc.: Engadget

 Launched in March 2004, Engadget is updated multiple times a day with articles on gadgets and consumer electronics.
 Engadget is a webzine that looks like a blog.

 Autoblog

-Launched in June 2004, Autoblog is an automotive news and car shopping website based in Birmingham, Michigan.
-Winner of a 2014 Webby Award for its original video series The List, Autoblog produces daily articles and videos covering all facets of the auto industry, as well as a weekly video podcast featuring the editors of the site.
-Autoblog is also home to vehicle shopping tools and research pages where users can search for new and used vehicles for purchase.
-Autoblog's current Editor-in-Chief is Greg Migliore and its General Manager is Adam Morath.
+Launched in June 2004, Autoblog is an automotive news and car shopping website formerly based in Birmingham, Michigan.
+A winner of a 2014 Webby Award for its original video series The List, Autoblog produced daily articles and videos covering all facets of the auto industry, as well as a weekly video podcast featuring the editors of the site.
+Autoblog was also home to vehicle shopping tools and research pages where users could search for new and used vehicles for purchase.
+Autoblog's final Editor-in-Chief was Greg Migliore and its last General Manager is Adam Morath.
+In September 2024, staff were let go and the website was purchased by The Arena Group, who hired an all-new group of writers.

 Joystiq

 Joystiq was a weblog covering video games and video game culture.
 It was shut down on February 3, 2015.

 Hack a Day

 Founded in September 2004, Hack a Day (also known as HackADay) is a weblog covering hacks, mods, and projects popular among computer enthusiasts.
-It was not included in the sale of Weblogs, Inc to AOL, but remained a separate entity until it was sold to SupplyFrame in 2013.
+It was not included in the sale of Weblogs, Inc. to AOL, but remained a separate entity until it was sold to SupplyFrame in 2013.